NatashaHeinkens/projecten-2/deelopdracht03/labo3/lab3_verslag.md

 ![Image resetting router] ( https://github.com/HoGentTIN/ops-g-07/blob/master/deelopdracht03/labo3/screenshots/router_reset.png "resetting router")

 By checking the switch with the `show flash` command, we concluded that it did not need to be reset since there was no VLAN file.
+We deleted the startup-configuration and restarted the switch to be sure.

 ![Image resetting switch] ( https://github.com/HoGentTIN/ops-g-07/blob/master/deelopdracht03/labo3/screenshots/switch_reset.png "resetting switch")